griftlab/Dojo-101/Dojo-101-DevSec/README.md

 Impact = Gravité, portée de l’incident sur les échelles et critères DICT

 Risque = Vuln + Menace + Impact

-## threats modeling	helper

-1. What are we working on ?

-2. What can go wrong ?

-3. What are we going to do about it ?

-3. Did we do a good job ?

-* Assess Scope - What are we working on?
-This might be as small as a sprint, or as large as a whole system.

-* Identify what can go wrong - This can be as simple as a brainstorm, or as structured as using STRIDE, Kill Chains, or Attack Trees.

-* Identify countermeasures or manage risk - Decide what you’re going to do about each threat.
-That might be to implement a mitigation, or to apply the accept/transfer/eliminate approaches of risk management.

-* Assess your work - Did you do a good enough job for the system at hand?

 ## CIA Information security: